From left to right: Jonathan Parrish, J. Scott Janusch, Marsha Schweitzer, James Moffitt and Susan McGinn

 Susan, Principal Flutist of the Hawaii Symphony Orchestra (HSO) since 1990, is a native of Detroit, where she received her Bachelor of Music degree from the University of Michigan, her Masters from the University of Illinois, and did post-graduate work at Indiana University.
 Her principal teachers were James Pellerite, Richard Graef, and Peter Lloyd.
 Sue has participated in many festivals around the world including the Britt Festival, Maui Festival, Schleswig-Holstein, Los Angeles Philharmonic Institute, and Sarasota Music Festival and has performed with the National Repertory Orchestra.

-James Moffitt is the Associate Principal and Bass Clarinetist with the Hawaii Symphony Orchestra, having served many seasons as Acting Principal.
-Clarinetist with Chamber Music Hawaii’s Spring Wind Quintet since 1986, he served two seasons as Acting Assistant Principal and E-Flat Clarinet with the St. Louis Symphony Orchestra.
+Jim is the Associate Principal and Bass Clarinetist with the HSO, having served many seasons as Acting Principal Clarinetist with Chamber Music Hawaii’s Spring Wind Quintet since 1986, he served two seasons as Acting Assistant Principal and E-Flat Clarinet with the St. Louis Symphony Orchestra.
 He has performed, toured and recorded with the Chicago Symphony Orchestra and Chicago Symphony Winds.
 A former member of the Alabama Symphony, he performed with the Santa Fe Opera Orchestra for 10 seasons and has also performed with the Colorado Symphony, Aspen Music Festival, Britt Festival, the Santa Fe Chamber Music Festival and La Jolla Summerfest.
+Jim also serves as Board President for Chamber Music Hawaii.

 Marsha is the former associate principal bassoonist of the HSO, and she also served as principal bassoonist of the Hawaii Chamber Orchestra, Maui Symphony, and the Honolulu City Ballet Orchestra.
 Marsha graduated from Oberlin College and studied bassoon with Leonard Sharrow, Kenneth Moore, Artemus Edwards, Steven Maxym, and chamber music with Marcel Moyse.
 Marsha is a music publisher and a prolific arranger, having expanded the SWQ’s repertoire through her many arrangements and transcriptions for woodwinds, many of which are published and recorded.
 Marsha co-founded and served as the initial executive director of Chamber Music Hawaii.